Enhanced-World-Foundation/EssentialCrisisSoftware/GENERAL_CODING + MVP/MVP/WF_CIRCUMSTANCES-MVP.md

 | **C** | Total War | State + AI | Extreme (anti-detection) | Hardest; classified modules; build last, on proven base |
 | **D** | Hybrid | Mixed | Configurable | Preset layer over A/B/C — emerges, not built standalone |

 **Assumption being made explicit:** MVP usefulness assumes node *density*.
 BLE mesh only works if enough phones run it in range of each other.
 Below a density threshold the mesh is islands, not a network.
-This is the single biggest adoption risk and should be stated in docs, not hidden.
+This is the single biggest adoption risk - therefore hybrid networks, alternative technologies and in-design solutions / usage cases acknowladge this.

 ---